Ethiopia's war-scarred Tigray region regains some services

 Food and fuel prices soar, water scarce, say residents

-ADDIS ABABA, Dec 14 (Reuters) - Ethiopia sent civil servants in Tigray back to work on Monday and ordered gun owners to disarm as Prime Minister Abiy Ahmed's government sought to show normality in the still-isolated northern region after weeks of war.
+ADDIS ABABA, Dec 14 (Reuters) - Ethiopia sent civil servants in Tigray back to work on Monday and ordered gun owners to disarm as Prime Minister Abiy Ahmed's government sought to restore normality in the northern region after weeks of war.

 Tigray is still off-limits to journalists without a permit.

-Abiy has declared victory over the former local ruling party, the Tigray People's Liberation Front (TPLF).
-The powerful TPLF dominated federal government for nearly three decades before he took office in 2018 - and they had feuded since then.
+Abiy has declared victory over the former local ruling party, the Tigray People's Liberation Front.
+The powerful TPLF dominated federal government for nearly three decades before a wave of bloody anti-government protests propelled Abiy to office in 2018.

 The government seized Mekelle, home to 500,000 people, on Nov.
 28, and released a video last week entitled "Normalcy in the eyes of the residents" featuring interviews with Tigrayans.

 The government said mobile voice services in Mekelle and six other towns had been restored, and that electricity was also back in the regional capital.
-However, of 18 calls Reuters made to Mekelle on Monday, only three connected.
+However, of 27 calls Reuters made to Mekelle on Monday, only 6 connected.

 'PEOPLE ARE HUNGRY'